adonisjs/lucid.adonisjs.com/content/docs/guides/validation.md

 You may either pass a callback to query the database directly, or an object:

-- The callback must return `true` if the value exists, `false` otherwise.
+- The [callback](https://github.com/adonisjs/lucid/blob/21.x/src/types/vine.ts#L61-L65) must return `true` if the value exists, `false` otherwise.
-- You may also pass an option object to specify the table and column.
+- You may also pass an [options object](https://github.com/adonisjs/lucid/blob/21.x/src/types/vine.ts#L17-L55) to specify the table and column.

 ```ts
 // Usage with callback